Farbfetzen/epicycles/README.md

 Requires Python >= 3.6, PyGame 2 and NumPy.

-To run the app you must provide a path to a text file containing the points of the desired shape:
+To run the app you can provide a path to a text file containing the points of the desired shape:
 ```
 python epicycles.py shapes/heart.txt
 ```
+If you run it without a file path then the app will go into "draw" mode.
+All other arguments will be ignored in this case.
+There you you can draw a shape with the mouse.
+Then hit Enter to watch the circles go.

 ### optional command line arguments